-What was Allowed?
+What is Allowed?

-What I Claimed:
+What I Claim:

-I could not afford to keep two homes and I never claimed anything for my own house in Northampton - but I did claim for the rent and associated costs of the rented London flat.
+I could not afford to keep two homes and I never claimed anything for my own house in Northampton - but I do claim for the rent and associated costs of the rented London flat.

 During the years I have been an MP, I have saved over £8,000 for the taxpayer from underspending my accommodation budget.